86Box/docs/settings/network.rst

 PCap device
 -----------

-The host network adapter to use for PCap mode.
+Host network adapter to use for PCap mode.
 If you aren't seeing any adapters, make sure Npcap is installed correctly.

 Network adapter
 ---------------

 Network card to emulate.
+Only cards supported by the machine's expansion buses will be listed.

 The *Configure* button opens a new window with settings specific to the selected network card, such as the I/O port and IRQ for ISA cards.